Akaroa Harbour

-Akaroa Harbour, is part of Banks Peninsula in the Canterbury region of New Zealand.
+Akaroa Harbour is part of Banks Peninsula in the Canterbury region of New Zealand.
 The harbour enters from the southern coast of the peninsula, heading in a predominantly northerly direction.
 It is one of two major inlets in Banks Peninsula, on the coast of Canterbury, New Zealand; the other is Lyttelton Harbour on the northern coast.

 The name Akaroa is an alternative spelling of Whakaroa, Whangaroa or Wangaloa from the Kāi Tahu dialect of Māori.
 Whakaroa means "Long Harbour".

 The harbour was used commercially in the mid-19th century for ship-based and shore-based whaling.
 Cruise ships occasionally enter the harbour, with the passengers visiting Akaroa.

 Ōnawe Peninsula is at the head of the harbour, the former site of a Māori pā.

 Settlements

 Akaroa Harbour's waterfront has been continually inhabited since the 1840s.

-Akaroa, Duvauchelle, Takapūneke, Takamatua, Barrys Bay, French Farm and Wainui lie on the shoreline of the harbour.
+Ōnuku, Akaroa, Takapūneke, Takamatua, Robinsons Bay, Duvauchelle, Barrys Bay, French Farm, Tikao Bay and Wainui lie on the shoreline of the harbour.
 They are connected to the rest of Canterbury via State Highway 75.
 French Bay, the site of the French settlement of Akaroa, was originally known as Paka Ariki.